canonical/certification-docs/Self-Test_Guide.rst

    -  Minimum of 4 GiB RAM

-   -  1 HDD or SSD (2 with minimal RAID)
+   -  1 internal storage device (HDD, SSD, or NVMe); 2 with minimal RAID

    -  1 CPU of a supported type

 -  Recommended (preferred) loadout

-   -  Maximum supported number of HDDs or SSDs, especially if you can configure multiple RAID levels (e.g. 2 for RAID 0, 3 for RAID 5, and 6 for RAID 50)
+   -  Maximum supported number of internal storage devices, especially if you can configure multiple RAID levels (e.g. 2 for RAID 0, 3 for RAID 5, and 6 for RAID 50)

-   -  The largest disk capacity available from the OEM -- ideally, over 2 TiB on a single disk or RAID array.
+   -  The largest disk capacity available from the OEM -- ideally, over 2 TiB on a single disk or RAID array

    -  Maximum amount of supported RAM